 French Butter Cookies, also known as sables.
 Sweet, salty, and buttery!
 Easy cookies that are incredibly irresistible.
 Recipe via MonPetitFour.com

-To create these cookies, it’s best if you can use a European, salted variety of butter for its premium quality.
-The butter is the star here, after all.
+To create these cookies, it’s best if you can use a French butter, as the butter is the star here, after all.

 While using a generic salted butter brand won’t kill the recipe, why not let the star ingredient shine like it’s supposed to?
 That’s why I stand by saying it’s best not to skimp on quality here with this ingredient.